Doctor of Occupational Therapy

 Regardless of your undergraduate or graduate area of study, our program is designed to fully prepare you to take the NBCOT, National Board for Certification in Occupational Therapy Exam.
 After passing the exam, you’ll be ready to enter clinical practice with confidence and current knowledge of the discipline.

-The Doctor of Occupational Therapy Entry-Level program at Indiana University will welcome students with a wide variety of educational and work experiences.
+The Doctor of Occupational Therapy program at Indiana University will welcome students with a wide variety of educational and work experiences.
 We will offer this diverse student community an outstanding combination of advantages:

 - Faculty have extensive clinical and research experiences and are committed to engaging students in professional activities.